Processes

 Cleaning up associated resources

-If an actor’s behavior object responds to postExitCleanup:
+If an actor’s behavior object responds to postExitCleanup:, that

 method is called after the actor has terminated.
 The argument passed